jacobvarner/books-jacobvarner/_posts/2020-6-28-how-to-be-an-antiracist.md

 ---
 layout: post
-title: How to be an Antiracist
+title: How to Be an Antiracist
 cover: /images/covers/how-to-be-an-antiracist.jpg
 tags: [Race]
 author: Ibram X Kendi